phalcon-orphanage/docs/pl/reference/views.rst

                 array(
                     "service"  => "myCache",
                     "lifetime" => 86400,
-                    "key"      => "resume-cache",
+                    "key"      => "resume-cache"
                 )
             );
         }
     }

-When we do not define a key to the cache, the component automatically creates one doing a md5_ to view name is currently rendered.
+When we do not define a key to the cache, the component automatically creates one using an MD5_ hash of the name of the view currently being rendered.
 It is a good practice to define a key for each action so you can easily identify the cache associated with each view.

-When the View component needs to cache something it will request a cache service to the services container.
+When the View component needs to cache something it will request a cache service from the services container.
 The service name convention for this service is "viewCache":

 .. code-block:: php

     <?php

-    use Phalcon\Cache\Frontend\Output as OutputFrontend,
+    use Phalcon\Cache\Frontend\Output as OutputFrontend;
-        Phalcon\Cache\Backend\Memcache as MemcacheBackend;
+    use Phalcon\Cache\Backend\Memcache as MemcacheBackend;

     // Set the views cache service
     $di->set('viewCache', function () {

         // Cache data for one day by default
-        $frontCache = new OutputFrontend(array(
+        $frontCache = new OutputFrontend(
+            array(
                 "lifetime" => 86400
-        ));
+            )
+        );

         // Memcached connection settings
-        $cache = new MemcacheBackend($frontCache, array(
+        $cache = new MemcacheBackend(
+            $frontCache,
+            array(
                 "host" => "localhost",
                 "port" => "11211"
-        ));
+            )
+        );

         return $cache;
     });

 .. highlights::
-    The frontend must always be Phalcon\\Cache\\Frontend\\Output and the service 'viewCache' must be registered as always open (not shared) in the services container (DI)
+    The frontend must always be Phalcon\\Cache\\Frontend\\Output and the service 'viewCache' must be registered as always open (not shared) in the services container (DI).

-When using view caching is also useful to prevent that controllers perform the processes that produce the data to be displayed in the views.
+When using views, caching can be used to prevent controllers from needing to generate view data on each request.

 To achieve this we must identify uniquely each cache with a key.
 First we verify that the cache does not exist or has expired to make the calculations/queries to display data in the view: